John Nicholls (surgeon): Restorative proctocolectomy with ileal pouch, and ileo-anal anastomosis (IPAA)

-When Koch showed that the creation of an ileal reservoir in humans did not compromise the patient's health, Alan Parks recognised that the combination of total surgical removal of the disease by excision of the colon and rectum whilw preserving the anal sphincter, combined with an ileal pouch to replace the lost reservoir capacity of the rectum might achieve the two aims of cure of the disease and acceptable bowel function.
+When Koch showed that the creation of an ileal reservoir in humans did not compromise the patient's health, Alan Parks recognised that the combination of total surgical removal of the disease by excision of the colon and rectum while preserving the anal sphincter, combined with an ileal pouch to replace the lost reservoir capacity of the rectum might achieve the two aims of cure of the disease and acceptable bowel function.
 A reservoir or "pouch" made from the last 40–50 centimetres of the small bowel (ileum) after excision of the colon and rectum was joined to the anus by an ileo-anal anastomosis.

 This not only preserved anal function but the creation of a reservoir was shown to reduce the frequency of defaecation compared with function after a 'straight' iloeanal anastomosis.
 The operation is known by several names globally today including ileal pouch, Parks' pouch, pelvic pouch, S-pouch, J-pouch, W-pouch, Ileal Pouch Anal Anastomosis (IPAA) and restorative proctocolectomy (RPC).
 It is also now performed for a number of conditions beyond ulcerative colitis and familial adenomatous polyposis (FAP) including accident or injury, infection, allergic reaction, toxic mega colon, and cancer among others.

 Parks and Nicholls published the seminal article on ileo-anal pouch surgery entitled "Proctocolectomy without ileostomy for ulcerative colitis" in 1978 published by the British Medical Journal.
 Articles that followed in the surgical literature mainly centred on clinical results including complications and function.
 This was followed by period of time during which the shape and size of the reservoir became and area of interest.
 Parks' original design, the so-called "S-pouch", was often followed by difficulty in evacuation of stool due to the retention of a short segment of ileum anastomosed at the anal canal.
 The "J-pouch" described by Utsunomiya in 1980 largely avoided this problem.

 The demonstration of an inverse relationship between the capacity of the pouch and the frequency of defaecation led to further designs including the W-pouch described by Nicholls led to further designs including the W-pouch he described in 1987 which was free from defaecation difficulty and appeared also to be followed by fewer bowel actions per 24 hours than the J-pouch.